OnArrow/recite_word/Lesson/13/Lesson128.md

 ```
 Is it the 1st or the 2nd today?

-It can't be 1st.
-It must be 2nd
+It can't be the 1st.
+It must be the 2nd
 ```

 ```